Frank H. Wu

 Distinguished Professor, University of California Hastings College of Law

-Frank H. Wu was elected in April 2016 as Chair of the Committee of 100.
-He is currently a Distinguished Professor at University of California Hastings College of Law, the highest rank accorded a faculty member.
-He previously served as Chancellor & Dean at the school, receiving unanimous renewal to a second term after having been voted the most influential dean in legal education in a poll by National Jurist magazine.
+Frank H. Wu is currently a Distinguished Professor, the highest rank accorded a faculty member, at University of California Hastings College of Law.
+He previously served as Chancellor & Dean at the school, receiving unanimous renewal to a second term after having been voted the most "influential" dean in legal education in a poll by National Jurist magazine.
+UC Hastings is the unique standalone institution affiliated with the University of California system, with its own governance and independent finances.

-Before joining UC Hastings, he was a member of the faculty at Howard University, the nation's leading historically black college/university, for a decade.
-He served as Dean of Wayne State University Law School in his hometown of Detroit, and he has been a visiting professor at George Washington University, University of Maryland, University of Michigan; an adjunct professor at Columbia University; and a Thomas C. Grey Teaching Fellow at Stanford University.
+Before joining UC Hastings, he was a member of the faculty at Howard University, the nation's leading historically black college/university (HBCU), for a decade.
+He served as Dean of Wayne State University Law School in his hometown of Detroit, and he has been a visiting professor at University of Michigan; an adjunct professor at Columbia University; and a Thomas C. Grey Teaching Fellow at Stanford University.
 He taught at the Peking University School of Transnational Law in its inaugural year.
+In his leadership roles at UC Hastings and Wayne, as well as on the faculty at Howard, he was the first Asian American to serve in such a capacity.

-He is dedicated to civic engagement and volunteer service.
 He was appointed by the federal Department of Education to its National Advisory Committee on Institutional Quality and Integrity (NACIQI), which advises the administration on higher education accreditation, and by the Defense Department to the Military Leadership Diversity Commission, which submitted to Congress the report From Representation to Inclusion.
-He was a Trustee of Gallaudet University, the only university in the world dedicated to deaf and hard of hearing persons from 2000 to 2010, and Vice-Chair of the Board for the final four years of his tenure; he participated in the presidential selection process.
+He currently is a Trustee of Deep Springs College, a highly-selective full-scholarship school enrolling twenty-six on a student-run cattle ranch near Death Valley, where he previously taught for several short periods.
+(The Trustees voted in 2011 in favor of co-education, and in 2017 gained court approval for the transition.)
+He was a Trustee of Gallaudet University, the only university in the world dedicated to deaf and hard of hearing persons, from 2000 to 2010, and Vice-Chair of the Board for the final four years of his tenure; he participated in the presidential selection process and chaired the Compensation Committee.
 He served on the Board of the Leadership Conference on Civil Rights Education Fund from 2004 to 2010.

-Professor Wu was born in the United States in 1967, to immigrants from Taiwan.
+Professor Wu was born in the United States in 1967.
 He is married to Carol L. Izumi.
-They live in San Francisco.